RAM 01: Design and development

 The 01 was the first car built by the British team to participate in the 1983 Formula One world championship.

 Designed by Dave Kelly, the car was equipped with a 530-hp Ford Cosworth DFY V8 powertrain with 390 Nm of torque, which drove the rear wheels through a five-speed Hewland FGA manual gearbox.
 The chassis frame, an evolution of that of the March 821, was of the aluminum monocoque type, while the braking system was composed of four ventilated disc brakes.
 The suspension consisted of double wishbones and shock absorbers with coil springs.

 Racing history

 With constant driver changes Eliseo Salazar, Jean-Louis Schlesser, Jacques Villeneuve, Sr., and Kenny Acheson, the team only managed to qualify twice, in the first and last races of the season.

 The 01 was also used for the first two races of the season, fitted with a Hart 1.5 litre turbocharged engine.

+The 01 was later used in the FIA Historic F1 Championship, winning the 1997 title with Bob Berridge.